SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

-EERs of baseline models on seen and two unseen test sets at different SNRs are listed in Table~\ref{tab:SceneFake-train-snr}.
+\blackf{The EER and t-DCF} of baseline models on \blackf{the seen and \blackf{unseen test set}} at different SNRs are listed in Tables~\ref{tab:SceneFake-train-snr} and ~\ref{tab:SceneFake-train-snr-tdcf}.
 The results on the seen test set show that the baseline models achieve the best performance at -5dB but obtain the worst result at 20dB.
-However, the results on the two unseen test sets both show that the baseline models achieve the worst performance at -5dB but obtain the best results at 0dB.
-The results on the two unseen test sets also show that the models achieve obviously higher EERs at -5dB and 20dB than that at other SNRs.
-The possible reason may be that the baseline models try to distinguish the real utterance from the fake one mainly using acoustic scene information and distorted manipulation traces.
+However, the results on \blackf{the unseen test set} show that the baseline models achieve the worst performance at -5dB but obtain the best results at 0dB.
+The results on the \blackf{unseen test set} also show that the models achieve \blackf{noticeably} higher \blackf{EER and t-DCF} at -5dB and 20dB than that at other SNRs. \blackf{A} possible reason may be that the baseline models try to distinguish the real utterance from the fake one mainly using acoustic scene information and distorted manipulation traces.

-Acoustic scenes of real and fake utterance are the dominated signals at -5dB as shown in Figure~\ref{fig:analysis-seen}, ~\ref{fig:analysis-unseen1} and \ref{fig:analysis-unseen2}.
+Acoustic scenes of real and fake \blackf{utterances} are the dominated signals at -5dB as shown in Figures~\ref{fig:analysis-seen} and \ref{fig:analysis-unseen}.
 In addition, manipulation traces of fake audios are the strongest at -5dB, which are brought by speech enhancement models.
 Signals of real and fake audios are both significantly distorted by adding scene noises at -5dB.
-However, speeches uttered by humans of real and fake utterance are the dominated signals at 20dB.
-Besides, manipulation traces of fake audios are the weakest at 20dB, which are brought by speech enhancement models as shown in Figure~\ref{fig:analysis-seen}, ~\ref{fig:analysis-unseen1} and \ref{fig:analysis-unseen2}.
-Also, signals of real and fake audios are insignificantly distorted by adding scene noises at 20dB.
-Therefore, the acoustic scenes are strong and the distorted manipulation traces are obvious at -5dB.
+However, the actual speech content becomes more dominant as the SNR increases, and the manipulation traces from speech enhancement models are the weakest at 20 dB, as shown in Figures~\ref{fig:analysis-seen} and \ref{fig:analysis-unseen}.
+Also, \blackf{the addition of scene noises does not significantly distort speech signals in real and fake audios.} Therefore, the acoustic scenes are strong and the distorted manipulation traces are obvious at -5dB.
 But the acoustic scenes are weak and the distorted manipulation traces are slight at 20dB.